awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

    wget https://raw.githubusercontent.com/aws/amazon-sagemaker-operator-for-k8s/master/samples/xgboost-mnist-trainingjob.yaml
    ```

-1. Edit the `xgboost-mnist-trainingjob.yaml` file to replace the `roleArn` parameter with your `<sagemaker-execution-role>`, and `outputPath` with your Amazon S3 bucket that the Amazon SageMaker execution role has write access to\.
-The `roleArn` must have permissions so that Amazon SageMaker can access Amazon S3, Amazon CloudWatch, and other services on your behalf\.
-For more information on creating an Amazon SageMaker ExecutionRole, see [Amazon SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-createtrainingjob-perms)\.
+1. Edit the `xgboost-mnist-trainingjob.yaml` file to replace the `roleArn` parameter with your `<sagemaker-execution-role>`, and `outputPath` with your Amazon S3 bucket that the SageMaker execution role has write access to\.
+The `roleArn` must have permissions so that SageMaker can access Amazon S3, Amazon CloudWatch, and other services on your behalf\.
+For more information on creating an SageMaker ExecutionRole, see [SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-createtrainingjob-perms)\.
 Apply the YAML file using the following command:

    ```
    kubectl apply -f xgboost-mnist-trainingjob.yaml